typsy-dev/documentation/ApiV2.md

 Optional
 - options:
-    - createTeamsIfNotExist - creates the team within the account if it does not already exist.
+    - createTeamsIfNotExist: creates the team within the account if it does not already exist.
 Default = true

 Example request to add teams to a user by email.
 ```